 The week before a family reunion, I came across Rogue Engineer’s plans for yard dice.
 I knew my family would love them!
 We are big fans of the dice game Farkle, and tend to play it whenever we get together, so I figured we could play outside with giant yard dice.

 The plans by Rogue Engineer call for using a Forstner Bit to make the dice numbers.
 But I don't have one of those, so I improvised.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-Instead I used my selection of colored craft paints, so I decided to make brightly colored dots for my dice!
+Instead I used my selection of colored craft paints to make brightly colored dots for my dice!
 And any excuse to add lots of color to a project makes me happy :)

-They are also really easy to make, just takes some time waiting for paint to dry.
+They are also really easy to makeThe longest part is waiting for paint to dry.
 You could easily whip up 4 sets at once and gift them for summer hostess gifts.
 Who doesn't love a good outdoor game for a summer bbq?

 If you want to make a stencil you can download the Silhouette cutting file by clicking here, or a PDF by clicking here.
 I cut my stencil out of a plastic tab divider for 3 ring binders.
 I love using these for stencils because they are cheap but are sturdy.

 I made my stencil 2 different ways, one was a large dot and the other just a little dot.
 I wasn't sure what I would want to use.
 I decided it would be easiest to use the small dots to mark the center of my circles.
 The stencil has all the dots that you need to mark all the numbers, just only mark the ones you need for number you are doing.